 He currently lives and works in Moscow.

-The main theme of Shchurenkov’s work is investigating the nature of basic psychological notions such as self-consciousness, self-determination, and self-sufficiency and extrapolating the results to society as a whole.
-The artist is interested in understanding how everyday objects become totems, as well as drawing the line between the sacralization and the desacralization of things that people see and use every day, experiencing self-identification with these objects, and investigating the changing meanings of garbage and abandoned and re-appropriated objects.
-His artistic techniques include working with everyday objects, from which he creates installations and sculptures, and exploring spatial limits in site-specific works.
+The main theme of Shchurenkov’s work is investigating the nature of basic psychological notions such as self-consciousness, self-determination, and self-sufficiency.
+The artist is interested in understanding how everyday objects become totems, as well as drawing the line between the sacralization and the desacralization of things that people see and use every day, and experiencing self-identification with these objects.
+In his recent works Shchurenkov is exploring the idea of how traditional crafts — such as weaving — might transmit different notions, for instance prosperity and poverty.
+Using old techniques and unusual, made from a waste, materials he creates so called ‘traps of perception’ — sculptures, installations and site-specific works with deep meaning on both over-consumption and short-receiving of goods of prime necessity.

 Grants, residencies, awards: